AmanWithGitHub/Task4-Online-Examination/README.md

-Online Examination System
+📝 Online Examination System

-This is a simple Online Examination System developed using Java Swing for the graphical user interface and MySQL for the backend database.
+The Online Examination System is a simple yet effective application developed using Java Swing for the graphical user interface and MySQL for the backend database.
+It provides a complete solution for conducting online exams with secure login, user management, timed exams, randomized questions, and automatic scoring.

-Features
+🚀 Features
+🔑 User Authentication

-User Authentication: The system provides a secure login for users with a username and password.
-It validates credentials against a MySQL database.
+Secure login with username and password.

-User Profile Management: After logging in, users can view and update their name.
-They can also change their password.
-The changes are saved to the users table in the database.
+Credentials validated against the MySQL database.

+👤 User Profile Management

+View and update personal details (name).

+Change password (saved directly to the database).

+📝 Online Examination

-Online Examination: Users can start a timed exam with multiple-choice questions.
+Start a timed multiple-choice exam.

-Randomized Questions: Questions are loaded randomly from the database to ensure a different exam experience each time.
+Randomized questions are fetched from the database for a unique exam each time.

-Automatic Scoring: The system calculates the user's score automatically by comparing their answers to the correct answers stored in the database.
-The final score is then saved to the results table.
+Automatic scoring – answers are validated against the database, and results are saved.

+⏳ Timer

-Timer: An exam timer provides a time limit for the user.
+Built-in exam timer to enforce a strict time limit.

-Technology Stack
+🗄️ Technology Stack

-Language: Java.
+Language: Java

-User Interface: Java Swing.
+User Interface: Java Swing

-Backend: MySQL Database.
+Database: MySQL

-Connectivity: JDBC (Java Database Connectivity) Driver.
+Connectivity: JDBC (Java Database Connectivity) Driver

-Object-Oriented Design: The project is structured using multiple classes (User, Question, LoginFrame, ProfileFrame, ExamFrame, DatabaseManager) to manage different aspects of the application.
+Design: Object-Oriented (separate classes for each component)

+📂 Project Structure

+User.java – Represents user details and actions.

+Question.java – Handles exam questions.

+LoginFrame.java – Manages user login.

+ProfileFrame.java – Manages profile updates.

+ExamFrame.java – Conducts the exam.

+DatabaseManager.java – Handles database operations.

+🎯 Key Highlights

+Randomized questions for fairness.

+Automatic result calculation and storage.

+Clean object-oriented structure.

+Secure user authentication.

+🏆 Conclusion

+The Online Examination System provides a complete solution for digital exams, combining a robust MySQL database, Java Swing interface, and JDBC connectivity to create a reliable and user-friendly platform.